Glossary

 ### Access level

-In addition to having a role, each user can have different access levels for individual pages, models, or databases in Runway—Full access, Edit access, View access, or No access.
+In addition to having a role, each user can have different access levels for individual resources in Runway.

 [Learn more about access levels →](/guides/sharing/permissions#access-levels)